Parthjain1382/TaskManagerApplication/README.md

 # Kanban Board

-A simple and interactive Kanban board built using Angular, Angular Material, and CDK Drag and Drop functionality.
+A simple and interactive responsive Kanban board built using Angular, Angular Material, and CDK Drag and Drop functionality.

 ## 🚀 Features
 - Add, edit, and delete tasks